johnmutuma5/Notes/DevOps/docker_main.md

 We have two options:

 - We can make use of the Docker CLI to run commands that set up the networking infrastructure.
-This is impractical as it will involve a handful of commands that we'll have to run every time we want to start up a container.
+This is impractical as it will involve a handful of commands that we'll have to run every time we want to start up a container; which would involve ensuring that the containers run on the same network potentially with the `--network` option in the `docker run ` command.
+This is because containers without the network details specified may join any network; if they ended up joining the default bridge network, they can conveniently communicate but only inconveniently with their IP addresses; this is challenging as usually, we'll have the name of the container at hand and not the IP address which we can get via `docker inspect < container_name | hash >`

 - Using Docker Compose;
   - This is a **separate** CLI tool that gets installed along with Docker